kyma-project/test-infra/prow/images/buildpack-golang-toolbox/README.md

 - mockery
 - failery

-They are downloaded using `go get` so their version will change to the newest one every time image is rebuilt.
+They are downloaded using the `go get` command, which always fetches the latest packages.
+Because of that, the image may contain different versions every time it is rebuilt.

 ## Installation